Senior Front-End Engineer and Shopware Frontend Consultant

 In my twenty-plus years of experience, I have worn many hats and badges, but I rarely matched the title printed on my contract.
-I found myself at the front of the frontend, translating design into code, bridging the gap between the imagined and the practical, and shaping the user experience.
+I found myself at the front-of-the-frontend, translating design into code, bridging the gap between the imagined and the practical, and shaping the user experience.

-My involvement in the industry extends beyond the limits of my job, into the wider community.
+My involvement in the industry also extends beyond the limits of my job, into the wider community.
 I write, speak, organize communities, and curate resources in my quest to keep learning from interesting people and their experiences.

 I enjoy exploring ideas through long-form articles, newsletters, and technical writing.
 Over the years I've written for my own publications as well as external platforms such as SitePoint.com, covering frontend development, CSS, web standards, and professional growth.